 Interest = USD 3000.00 (amount overdrawn) * 5/100 (rate of interest) * 17/365 (number of days overdrawn = USD 6.98

-Apart from the interest rate, there may be other associated charged that XYZ Ltd. would have to pay for using the overdraft facility.
+Apart from the interest rate, there may be other associated charges that XYZ Ltd. would have to pay for using the overdraft facility.

 Thus the main highlight of an overdraft facility that makes it different from other bank loans is that –

-- Overdraft is a credit facility whereas bank loan is a facility for borrowing a certain fixed amount of money.
-In other words, in an overdraft facility, a user can draw cash as and when he requires up to the amount he requires, whereas in bank loans a fixed amount is given to the user regardless of his current financial.
+- Overdraft is a credit facility, whereas a bank loan is a facility for borrowing a certain fixed amount of money.
+In other words, in an overdraft facility, a user can draw cash as and when he requires up to the amount he requires, whereas in bank loans, a fixed amount is given to the user regardless of his current finances.

-- Interest on overdraft facility is charged only on the amount drawn by the user.
+- Interest in overdraft facility is charged only on the amount drawn by the user.
 However, interest on a bank loan is charged on the amount sanctioned by the bank.

-- It is necessary to have an operational account in the bank to use an overdraft facility, as against the bank loan, in which it is not necessary to have an operating account.
+- It is necessary to have an operational account in the bank to use an overdraft facility against the bank loan.
+It is not necessary to have an operating account.

 What Overdraft Limit will I Get?

 An individual or a business’s overdraft limit depends on an array of factors.
-Most banks provide overdraft facility, but they sanction your overdraft limit by checking on factors such as your age, earnings, credit score, how long have you been associated with the bank, etc. How much overdraft limit will a bank give you is solely on the discretion of bank and customer has no say in it, though they might be able to negotiate better terms.
+Most banks provide overdraft facilities, but they sanction your overdraft limit by checking on factors such as your age, earnings, credit score, how long you have been associated with the bank, etc. How much overdraft limit a bank will give you is solely at the discretion of the bank, and the customer has no say in it, though they might be able to negotiate better terms.

 Fees and Charges Associated with Overdraft Facility

-There are many types of fees and charges associated with bank overdraft.
+There are many types of fees and charges associated with a bank overdraft.
 All these charges differ from bank to bank.
-Following are the list of charges that may be applicable on overdraft –
+Following is the list of charges that may be applicable on overdraft –

-- Interest, calculated as a percentage of the amount that is overdrawn, for as long as it is overdrawn.
+- Interest is calculated as a percentage of the amount that is overdrawn for as long as it is overdrawn.